pjbiggs/SING_aotearoa_2019/README.md

 ### Our environment

 So let's look at RStudio in a little more detail.
 Again, this is a brief introduction to give you a flavour.
-On opening RStudio, you should see four windows, of which we are mostly worried about the two on the left hand side, the two on the right hand side not so much.
+On opening RStudio, you should see four windows, of which we are mostly concerned with the two on the left hand side, the two on the right hand side not so much.

 ![](Rstudio.PNG)